 - The SENDCo's role is to support class teachers in planning for children with SEND.
 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development. - All teachers and support staff undertake induction on taking up a post.
 A meeting may be arranged with the SENDCo to explain the systems and structures in place around the school's SEND provision and practice and to discuss the needs of individual pupils. - The school has a school development plan, to improve the teaching and learning of children including those with SEND.
 Through this and the performance management process, training needs related to special educational needs are identified.
 This may include whole school training on SEND issues or to support identified groups of learners in school, such as ASD, dyslexia etc. - Through the performance management process, staff are encouraged to undertake training and development. - Whole staff training is in place to disseminate knowledge, strategies and experience and to ensure consistency of the school's approach for children with SEND.
-Recent training has included whole staff awareness and implementation of Autism Friendly strategies, Dyslexia Friendly strategies and Thrive. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Autism Support Team or medical/health training to support staff in implementing care plans. - The school's SENDCo regularly attends the LA's SENCO network meetings and EP SENCo cluster meetings, in order to keep up to date with local and national updates in SEND and we receive regular visits from our allocated Educational Psychologist.
+Recent training has included whole staff awareness and implementation of Autism Friendly strategies, Downs Syndrome Awareness and Social, Emotional and Mental Health training, including Trauma in Schools and ELSA - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Autism Support Team or medical/health training to support staff in implementing care plans. - The school's SENDCo regularly attends the LA's SENCO network meetings and EP SENCo cluster meetings, in order to keep up to date with local and national updates in SEND and we receive regular visits from our allocated Educational Psychologist.